hoogeveen/resume-generator/readme.md

-# CV Generator
+# Resume Generator
-Create your own CV in a couple of seconds by filling out a YAML file and compiling it into HTML and CSS.
+Create your own resume in a couple of seconds by filling out a YAML file and compiling it into HTML and CSS.

 ![alt text](http://yourcv.io/cv.png "CV Screenshot")